 Reliance peach trees should be planted in full sun in well-draining, rich, loamy soil with a pH of 6.0 to 7.0.
 Select a site that offers protection from cold winter winds and one that will help prevent sunscald.

 Amend the planting site with a good amount of compost worked well into the soil.
 Also, when planting Reliance peach trees, be sure that the graft is 2 inches (5 cm.) above the soil surface.

 Care for a Reliance Peach

-Provide the tree with an inch to two (2.5 to 5 cm.) of water per week from flowering until harvest, depending upon weather conditions.
+Provide the tree with an inch to two (2.5-5 cm.) of water per week from flowering until harvest, depending upon weather conditions.
 Once the peaches have been harvested, stop watering.
-To help retain moisture around the roots and retard weeds, spread a 2-inch (5 cm.) layer of mulch around the tree, taking care to keep it away from the trunk of the tree.
+To help retain moisture around the roots and retard weeds, spread a 2 inch (5 cm.) layer of mulch around the tree, taking care to keep it away from the trunk of the tree.

 Fertilize Reliance peaches with a pound (0.5 kg.) of 10-10-10 six weeks after planting.
-In the tree’s second year, reduce the amount to ¾ pound (0.34 kg.) in the spring at flowering and then another ¾ pound in the summer when fruit has formed.
-From the tree’s third year on, fertilize with one pound (0.5 kg.) of nitrogen alone in the spring at bloom time.
+In the tree’s second year, reduce the amount to ¾ pound (0.34 kg.) in the spring at flowering and then another ¾ pound (0.34 kg.) in the summer when fruit has formed.
+From the tree’s third year on, fertilize with 1 pound (0.5 kg.) of nitrogen alone in the spring at bloom time.

 To prevent sunscald on the trunk of the tree, you can paint it with whitewash or white latex paint.
-Paint only the lower 2 feet (.61 m.) of the trunk.
+Paint only the lower 2 feet (61 cm.) of the trunk.
 Keep an eye out for any sign of disease or insect infestation and take steps to control these immediately.

-If all goes well, you should be harvesting a bumper crop of Reliance peaches in August, about 2-4 years from planting.
+If all goes well, you should be harvesting a bumper crop of Reliance peaches in August, about two to four years from planting.